UK consultation: A pro-innovation approach to AI regulation

 • setting out an AI regulation roadmap for 2024 (para.
 93).

-The consultation response summarises various aspects of the evolving UK regulatory approach, including:
+The Consultation Response also summarises various aspects of the evolving UK regulatory approach, including:

 • cooperation initiatives internationally, within the UK government (including through the Digital Regulation Cooperation Forum) and with the private sector